 My academic background is rooted in Applied Mathematics and Computing, and I have extensive experience in modelling and simulation, gained from both academic and industrial environments.
 Additionally, I have teaching experience in subjects such as Calculus, Linear Algebra, Probability and Statistics, and Finite Element Analysis.

-My work encompasses a variety of subjects, including fluid-structure interaction, optimal control for fluid dynamical systems, with a particular focus on FSI control (link to a talk), Gaussian Process (GP) for machine learning, and optimisation using surrogate models.
+My recent research work includes surface fluids, fluid-structure interaction, optimal control for fluid dynamic systems, with a particular focus on FSI control (link to a talk), and an application to reconstruction of C. elegans locomotion (link to a talk)

 PhD in Computational Fluid Dynamics.